weavery/clarc/README.md

 ## Installation

+### Binary Downloads

 We are working on building release binaries for Windows, macOS, and Linux.
 They will be available here later.

+### Source Code

 In the meantime, if you wish to try out Clarc, you will need to build it from source code yourself, which entails setting up an OCaml development environment.

-For the impatient and adventurous, reserve at least an hour of time and [see further down](#development) in this document for the particulars.
+For the impatient and adventurous, reserve at least half an hour of time and [see further down](#development) in this document for the particulars.

 ## Usage